 Given these drawbacks, many organizations are on the lookout for new methods of inspecting vehicles.

-One of the technologies that has emerged in recent years is the under vehicle scanner.
+One of the technologies that has emerged in recent years is the under vehicle scanner (UVIS).
 Equipped with multiple cameras to capture high-quality images, which are then analyzed by artificial intelligence algorithms to detect anomalies that could be indicative of illicit materials, these systems come with a number of advantages over our furry friends.

 As a one-time purchase, they lower the lifetime expenditures needed for vehicle inspections.
 Since they rely on automated systems to scan, detect, and alert when necessary, under vehicle scanners are capable of inspecting hundreds of vehicles an hour without compromising on the accuracy and quality of each inspection.